system-fonts/modern-font-stacks/README.md

 Transitional typefaces are a mix between Old Style and Modern typefaces that was developed during The Enlightenment.
 Baskerville and Times New Roman are common examples of Transitional serifs.

-- Charter is a fantastic and timeless typeface designed by Matthew Carter in 1987 for low-resolution 300dpi fax machines and laser printers.
-It has a large x-height helping with readability, and holds up beautifully on today's screens.
-- Sitka is another beautiful typeface designed by Matthew Carter that slightly resembles Charter.
-Sitka was designed in collaboration Microsoft's Advanced Reading Technologies to optimize readability.

 #### CSS Font Stack
 ```css
 font-family: Charter, 'Bitstream Charter', 'Sitka Text', Cambria, serif;